shanmuha/aerospike-kube/image/README.md

 Push the container to your docker registry: `docker push <YOUR_DOCKER_REGISTRY>/aerospike/install`

-Use this container in your kubernetes Aerospike PetSet (see Example)
+Use this container in your kubernetes Aerospike Stateful Set (see Example)

 ## Requirements

-* Kubernetes 1.3+ with alpha features (PetSet, init containers)
+* Kubernetes 1.5+ with beta features (Stateful Set, init containers)
-* Kubernetes DNS add-in

 ## Parameters: